iagobelo/ze-ts/packages/composition/README.md

 # @ze-ts/composition

-This package provides a set of utilities to help you compose your functions.
+This package provides a set of utilities to help you compose your functions in a more readable and functional way.

 ## Installation